laravel-enso/localisation/README.md

 #### Adding support for the new language
 Due to the modular structure of the project, a few steps are necessary:

-1. From the UI, at `/system/localisation/create`, add a new language.
+1. From the UI, navigate to `/system/localisation/create`, add a new language.
 Under the hood, this creates a few files:
-    - a new language file in `src/resources/lang/app/xx.json`,
+    - a new language file in `src/resources/lang/app/xx.json`, for the project specific translations,
+    - a new language file in `src/resources/lang/enso/xx.json`, for the core Enso translations,
     - a new folder in `src/resources/lang/xx` which contains the required Laravel translation files (`auth.php`, `pagination.php`, `passwords.php` and `validation.php`)